 Activity Frequency Complete Governor Safeguarding Training to equip them with the Induction and then every 3 years. knowledge to carry out their strategic Roles and Responsibilities.
 Read Keeping Children Safe in Education Induction into role then annually (in All Governors: Part 1; Part 2 and Annex B. Autumn Term) or when updated).
-Chair & Safeguarding Link Governors: Entire document

-Complete Cyber Security Training (training packages are available at: Cyber security training for school staff - NCSC.GOV.UK Induction and then annually Complete Prevent Awareness Training appropriate to role (see Induction and every 2 years. examples of training packages at: The Prevent duty: safeguarding learners vulnerable to radicalisation - GOV.UK (www.gov.uk))
+Chair & Safeguarding Link Governors: Entire document Complete Cyber Security Training Cyber security training for Induction and then annually school staff - NCSC.GOV.UK Complete Prevent Awareness Training appropriate to role (The Induction and every 2 years.
+Prevent duty: safeguarding learners vulnerable to radicalisation - GOV.UK (www.gov.uk))